CS207-group2/project-working/docs/README.md

     * We plan to distribute the package through `PyPI` in the near future

 # Implementation details
-Currently, the autodiff package contains 2 classes and 1 module.

-### interface Class
-#### Usage
-Interface is our main class where an instance of our class can be instantiated by passing in a function.
-Next, the user can pass in a scalar or a list of numbers into the get_der method to evaluate the derivative(s) of the function with respect to the point(s).
-Furthermore, our class supports multivariable differentiation, where the user can write a multivariable function, pass in a 2d list where each list represents the derivative calculation at each value, and get back the Jacobian matrix.

-#### Implementation
-Interface

-### dual Class
-#### Usage
-The dual class represents a dual number.
-The user does not have to explicitly instantiate it to use our package as it will be instantiated by the Interface class automatically.

-#### Implementation
-The dual object contains val and der attributes, representing the numerical value and derivative respectively.
-It contains dunder methods to handle all basic math operations such as add, multiply, power, in cases where both numbers being added are dual numbers (eg a+b where both a and b are dual) as well as in cases where the left or the right side of the expression is a scalar (eg a+b where a is scalar and b is dual).

-### admath Module
-#### Usage
-This admath module performs both value and derivative calculations of elemental functions, such as trig and exponential, for the dual class.
-We use the same function names as numpy to allow for easier usability for people already used to numpy.
-The functions in this module also work with scalars.

-#### Implementation
-We implemented the following functions:
-- sin(x)
-- cos(x)
-- log(x)
-- log10(x)
-- log2(x)
-- exp(x)
-- sqrt(x)

-In cases where x is a scalar, we simply return the numpy equivalent (eg np.sin(x)).
-When x is dual, we manually set val and der of the dual object.
-We set the der by figuring out symbolically what the derivative should be (sin(x) should be cos(x)) and applying the chain rule (multiplying x.der to cos(x)).
-This way, our program can automatically apply the chain rule to our inputs and handle nested functions with ease.
-Again, like the scalar case, we use numpy to do the actual elemental calculations.

 - Description of current implementation.
 This section goes deeper than the high level software organization section.
 * Try to think about the following: